 film about Dewey, an aspiring rock singer who takes on a substitute teaching

 position at a children’s prep school, doesn’t let the Broadway actor stand in

-one place as he channels Jack Black’s maniacal energy
+one place as he channels Jack Black’s maniacal energy onstage and introduces

 classic rock music to a new generation of kids (both on and offstage).

 EXCLUSIVE: Meet the 2016 Tony Nominees!

 “We tracked that on average, I run about 3.5 miles a show,”

 Brightman, who earned a Tony nomination for the role, tells ET about wearing a